Log In

 2. Build up an emergency fund

 Unfortunately, there are some events in life that we can never anticipate.
-That's why insurance is a booming industry, but for costs that insurance doesn't cover, we need to make sure that we have our own insurance policy – an emergency fund.
+That's why insurance is a booming industry.
+However, for costs that insurance doesn't cover, we need to make sure that we have our own insurance policy—an emergency fund.

-These unexpected expenses are the type that can blindside you and create a lot of stress.
-For example, your car breaks down and needs to be towed and repaired, you receive a large tax bill this year, or you experience a health issue that means you can't work for a while.
+Unexpected expenses are the type that can blindside you and create a lot of stress.
+For example, your car breaks down and needs to be towed and repaired.
+You receive a large tax bill this year.
+You experience a health issue that means you can't work for a while.

-While all the stress related to these situations can't be removed entirely, having an emergency fund in place will certainly help to reduce the associated financial stress.
+While all the stress related to these situations can't be removed entirely, having an emergency fund in place will certainly help.

-Your emergency fund will also save you from carving out money from budgets you've allocated to other things, maxing out your credit card, or needing to apply for a personal loan, whereby all have the potential to put you into more debt.
+Your emergency fund will also save you from carving out money from budgets you've allocated to other things.
+This means you can avoid maxing out your credit card or needing to apply for a personal loan—both have the potential to put you into bad debt.

 As a rough guide, aim to build up at least three to six months' worth of living expenses in your emergency fund for ultimate peace of mind.